• Skip to main content

 The key to preparing a delicious Tofu Satay is the tofu marinade.
 This plant-based protein is quite bland in taste and needs a bit of seasoning or marinating before serving.
 Our marinade is really simple to make and it tastes delicious.
 You will need soy sauce, coconut milk, sriracha (can be substituted by Sambal Oelek or chilli flakes), maple syrup, garlic powder and ginger powder.

-Using a baking brush or a spoon add the marinade on the tofu until all the tofu strips are completely coated.
+Using a baking brush or a spoon add the marinade to the tofu until all the tofu strips are completely coated.
 Leave marinating for at least 20 minutes in the fridge.

 Baking